Rust: Entity Proc Macro I - Compile-time Reflection

 )]

-• The exclude field specifies the fields NOT to include in the entity.
+field specifies the fields NOT to include in the entity. - The

-• The extra field specifies extra fields to be included.
+field specifies extra fields to be included. - The

 Step 1: Generating Type Metadata for Compile-time Reflection